bguppl/interpreters/practice_sessions/ps1.md

 ### 2.4.1 The Ramda package

-Ramda is a library of functions designed tofacilitate functional programming in JavaScript.
+Ramda is a library of functions designed to facilitate functional programming in JavaScript.

 Ramda includes a function called `chain` (often also called `flatmap`) which can come handy in our last example: If we want to return all of the results as a single flat array instead of as an array of arrays, then we can use Ramda's `chain`: